- Storing paper documents is costly and a potential security risk, so it’s a good idea to move your documents to a digital format.

 - Pricier than portable document scanners

-Different types of desktop document scanners include flatbed, sheet-fed and enterprise scanners.
-Some document scanner models designed for enterprises can exceed $5,000.
+Different desktop document scanner types include flatbed, sheet-fed and enterprise scanners.

 Document scanner pricing varies tremendously based on a few factors.
-Consider the following areas when trying to estimate your realistic price for a document scanner:
+Consider these areas when trying to estimate a realistic price for a document scanner:

 - Portable vs. desktop

 - Printing speed

 - Company selling the scanner

 Portable document scanners are generally smaller and less expensive compared to desktop scanners.
 They’re good for small businesses on the go, such as realtors.
 You can spend as little as $60 on a functional and effective portable handheld document scanner.
 Consequently, larger, portable scanners sell for closer to $200.